Tunku Ali Redhauddin

 He was proclaimed the Tunku Besar (Senior Prince) of Seri Menanti on 22 February 2009 and also a member of the Negeri Sembilan Council of Justice and Law.

 In 2009, Tunku Ali was also conferred the Order of the Yam Tuan Raden (DKYR), the second highest order of honour in Negeri Sembilan.
 This award is reserved for relatives of His Royal Highness the Yang di-Pertuan Besar of Negeri Sembilan Darul Khusus and members of the royal families of other Malaysian states.

 In 2014, Tunku Ali was conferred the Order of Seri Setia Tuanku Muhriz (SSTM), the recipients of which are styled as Dato' Seri, in recognition of his contributions and service to the state.

 He was recognised as a Young Global Leader in 2013 by World Economic Forum and was named an Asia 21 Young Leader by the Asia Society.

 Tunku Ali is also an Honorary Bencher of the Inner Temple, United Kingdom.

 Besides his official duties, Tunku Ali divides his time between corporate boards, non-profit entities and educational institutions.

 Family

-Tunku Ali Redhauddin was born on 26 April 1977 at University Hospital, Petaling Jaya, Selangor as the elder son of Tunku Muhriz (the then Tunku Besar of Seri Menanti) and his consort Tengku Aishah Rohani.
+Tunku Ali Redhauddin was born on 26 April 1977 at University Hospital, Petaling Jaya, Selangor as the eldest son of Tunku Muhriz (the then Tunku Besar of Seri Menanti) and his consort Tengku Aishah Rohani.